 An important prerequisite for the smooth processing of cashless payments are harmonized formats, systems and rules.
 Currently, however, these differ from country to country.
 Implementing identical SEPA formats for credit transfers, direct debits and card payments has therefore been high on the SEPA agenda.
 In a nutshell, any distinction between cross-border and national payments will be obsolete in SEPA.

-- make cashless euro payments from just one account by using harmonized payment instruments, and to
+SEPA enables customers to make cashless euro payments easy, efficient and safe from just one account by using harmonized payment instruments.

-To this end, the European Parliament and the Council passed a regulation (Regulation (EU) No 260/2012, SEPA Regulation) that sets a single migration deadline for euro area countries, namely February 1, 2014, to replace the existing national credit transfer and direct debit schemes with the new SEPA schemes.
-At the suggestion of the European Commission the transition period for the migration to the SEPA formats was extended until August 1, 2014.
+To this end, the European Parliament and the Council passed a regulation (Regulation (EU) No 260/2012, SEPA Regulation) that sets a single migration deadline for euro area countries, namely August 2014, to replace the existing national credit transfer and direct debit schemes with the new SEPA schemes.

 In line with the SEPA Regulation, the following bank account and bank identification data are required for payment transactions:

 - IBAN (International Bank Account Number) and

 Since February 1, 2016, cross-border payment transactions will no longer require statement of the BIC (in addition to the IBAN).

 Apart from the EU, SEPA also covers the EFTA countries Iceland, Liechtenstein, Norway and Switzerland as well as Andorra, Monaco, San Marino and Vatican City.

 Advantages of SEPA

 - Given the harmonized SEPA standards, consumers and businesses are able to process all their payments from one single account held at any bank in SEPA.
 This one-stop solution allows businesses to centralize their payables and receivables across Europe while reducing the number of bank connections and streamlining liquidity management.